proghead00/Social-Media-With-React-And-Firebase/README.md

 # Social Media With React And Firebase 💬

 ## A social media web app where you can post with or without a picture.
-It is global, so everyone and see all the posts been posted.
+It is global, so everyone can see all the posts been posted.
 It uses Google Authentication for direct Sign In.

 ## 🤜 [See it live](https://social-media-af76e.firebaseapp.com/) 🤛